Factbox: Tributes paid to former Fiat Chrysler CEO Marchionne

 “Sergio Marchionne was one of the most respected leaders in the industry whose creativity and bold determination helped to restore Chrysler to financial health and grow Fiat Chrysler into a profitable global automaker.
 His extraordinary leadership, candor and passion for the industry will be missed by everyone who knew him.
 Our thoughts and prayers go out to his family at this difficult time.”

-Silvio Berlusconi, former prime minister and media tycoon.
+Silvio Berlusconi, former prime minister and media tycoon:

 “With Sergio Marchionne Italy loses not only the most brilliant of its managers, but one of the symbolic figures of our country.
 He represented the best of Italy.”